ApiLogicServer/Docs/docs/Tech-Basic-Demo.md

 #### a.
 Complexity Scaling

-The screen below shows our logid declarations, and a the logging for inserting an `Item`.
+The screen below shows our logid declarations, and the logging for inserting an `Item`.
 Each line represents a rule firing, and shows the complete state of the row.

 Note that it's `Multi-Table Transaction`, as indicating by the indentation.
-This is because **rules automatically chain**, including across tables.
+This is because **rules automatically chain, *including across tables.***

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/logic-chaining.jpeg?raw=true">